fafalone/ucSimplePlayer/README.md

 It will automatically toggle full screen when you double click the video, to disable this change `.AllowFullscreen` to `False`.
 You can still use the manual toggle (`.Fullscreen = True/False`),

+>[!NOTE]
+>The VB6 in-project version of the latest update is delayed to unresolved issues with displaying album art.
+If you need VB6 support, the 32bit OCX has been tested to work in it, or use the old v2.2.5 version.

 **UPDATE - v2.3.10 (18 May 2025)**
 ```